-The basic assumption was that the starting date of the birthing was estimated from independent data, i.e. from reconnaissance surveys, that stage 3 lasted 3.5 days and that pups remained on the ice and thus were visible to be surveyed.
-This left two parameters to be estimated from the stage duration data: the location and shape of the probability distribution of births over time, $m_1(t)$.
+Our basic assumption was that the starting date of the birthing was estimated from independent data, i.e. from reconnaissance surveys, that stage 3 lasted 3.5 days and that pups remained on the ice and thus were visible to be surveyed.
+This left two parameters to be estimated from the stage duration data: the location and shape of the probability distribution of births over time, $m_1(t)$ .
 The maximum likelihood method described by Myers and Bowen (1989) was used to estimate these model parameters.

-The confidence region for the parameters of the birthing distribution were based upon the likelihood ratio test (Cox and Hinkley, 1974).
-That is, if p parameters were fit to the model, then the parameters that fell within the 100 $(1 - \alpha)$ % confidence region were those with log likelihood values that were no less than the maximum log likelihood minus $\frac{1}{2}X{p,a}^2$.
+The confidence region for the parameters of the birthing distribution were based upon the likelihood ratio test (Cox and Hinkley 1974, page 343).
+That is, if pparameters were fit to the model, then the parameters that fell within the $100(1 - \alpha)\%$ confidence region were those with log likelihood values that were no less than the maximum log likehood minus $\frac{1}{2}\chi^2{p,\alpha}$ .
 The confidence limits for the derived parameter, i.e. the proportion visible on the day of the survey, were the minimum and maximum within the confidence region.

 In order to test the robustness of the estimates and confidence limits, the model was run using a variety of assumptions.
-The date of first pupping, the functional form of the birthing distributions, duration of the last developmental stage, and the proportion of pups in the last stage which are visible, were varied.
+The date of first pupping, the functional form of the birthing distributions, the duration of the last developmental stage, and the proportion of pups in the last stage which are visible were varied.